 Year 8: Students develop Business & Financial Literacy through their Enrichment lesson.
 Research shows that children and young people who report having had some financial education at school are more likely to save up frequently, have a bank account, and be confident managing their money.
 Through the course students learn to use appropriate tools to manage a personal budget, make informed financial decisions, demonstrate numeracy skills, including the ability to manipulate financial and other numerical data (such as calculating the costs of borrowing and spending), communicate basic financial concepts and increase your ability to learn independently.

 Year 9: This an important year for student choices around careers and during this period pupils are supported to ensure they make the most informed decision on GCSE option choices.
-To help support the option process students are given an information booklet provided by C&K Careers and the PLA options booklet contains information on the careers that are most commonly pursued after studying each subject.
+To help support the option process students are given an information booklet provided by C&K Careers and the Park Lane Academy options booklet contains information on the careers that are most commonly pursued after studying each subject.
 Parents and students are also given information on options during the Year 9 Parents’ Evening and a member of C&K Careers staff is available to discuss issues further.

 In their Enrichment lessons students are involved in an Independent Research programme (Duke of Edinburgh Award) that develops employability skills including organisation, resilience, team work, problem solving and presentation.